Complete Addition And Subtraction Equations With Integers

 • Q: What happens if I subtract a larger number from a smaller number?

 • A: The result will be a negative integer.
-For example, 3 - 7 = -4.
+As an example, 3 - 7 = -4.

 Conclusion: Embrace the Power of Integers

 Congratulations!
 You've embarked on a comprehensive journey to master addition and subtraction of integers.
-From understanding the fundamental rules to tackling complex problems, you are now equipped with the knowledge and skills to confidently navigate the world of positive and negative numbers.
+From understanding the fundamental rules to tackling complex problems, you are now equipped with the knowledge and skills to confidently figure out the world of positive and negative numbers.
 Remember, consistent practice and a willingness to seek help when needed are the keys to achieving mastery.
 Don't be afraid to embrace challenges and explore new ways to apply your integer skills in real-world scenarios.